cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 Database objects refer to the same Postgres database (i.e. they have identical `spec.name` and `spec.cluster.name`).

-The tablespace reconciler could simply apply them both.
+The database reconciler could simply apply them both.
 The first applied would result in `CREATE` statements (assuming the database did not exist in Postgres), while the second one would result in `ALTER` statements.
 While this could work, it could lead to unexpected behavior: given two Database objects managing the same Postgres database, it would not be clear which one would be reflected in Postgres in the long term.

-For this reason, the tablespace reconciler will check, given a Database object, if there is already another Database object managing the same database.
+For this reason, the database reconciler will check, given a Database object, if there is already another Database object managing the same database.
 If so, it will mark it with an error explaining this, and will not apply any changes in Postgres: